0xStabby/chatgpt-vim/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/0xStabby/chatgpt-vim) _generating a working todo web app with chatgpt-vim_

-#### This plugin provides an easy way to use OpenAI's GPT-3 API from within Vim.
+#### This plugin provides an easy way to use OpenAI's GPT API from within Vim.
 #### It currently provides three commands and three mappings to make it easy to use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>